 The list of Citi ThankYou airline transfer partners covers airlines across all three major alliances (which should keep most people happy) and includes favorites like Singapore Airlines KrisFlyer (useful for great quality premium cabin awards and good value awards via the Spontaneous Escapes program), Etihad Guest (great for excellent redemptions on American Airlines) and Flying Blue (useful for discounted deals via Flying Blue’s monthly Promo Awards).

-Citi’s ThankYou program offers a number of transfer options that you won’t find offered by Chase or American Express and these include the Qatar Airways Privilege Club (which can offer amazing value through its Easy Deals offers), Malaysia Airlines Enrich, Turkish Airlines Miles & Smiles, EVA Air, and Thai Airways Royal Orchid Plus…but it’s the partners that the ThankYou program shares with other programs that I find the most useful.
+Citi’s ThankYou program offers a number of transfer options that you won’t find offered by Chase or American Express and these include the Qatar Airways Privilege Club (which can offer amazing value through its Easy Deals offers), Malaysia Airlines Enrich, Turkish Airlines Miles & Smiles, EVA Air, and Thai Airways Royal Orchid Plus…but it’s the partners that the ThankYou program shares with other programs that are often the most useful.

-The loyalty programs of airlines like Air France/KLM, Cathay Pacific, Etihad and Singapore Airlines (amongst others) partner with one or both of Chase and American Express (as well as with Citi’s ThankYou program) so this offers up a great opportunity for miles & points enthusiasts to pool points from more than one source to allow them to build up enough miles & points to book whatever great award they’ve found.
+The loyalty programs of airlines like Air France/KLM, Cathay Pacific, Etihad, and Singapore Airlines (amongst others) partner with one or both of Chase and American Express (as well as with Citi’s ThankYou program) so this offers up a great opportunity for miles & points enthusiasts to pool points from more than one source to allow them to build up enough miles & points to book whatever great award they’ve found.

 Overall, the value that each person gets from transferring ThankYou points to these airlines will vary depending on what the points are eventually used for (premium cabin awards mostly offer better value than Economy Class awards and some airlines add surcharges to their awards while others don’t), but Citi has more than enough great transfer partners to make it reasonably easy to find a good-value use for its ThankYou points.